SNIR-NIMH/CATNIP/README.md

 <p align="center">
   <img src="https://github.com/snir-nimh/CATNIP/blob/master/img/gui.png" height="500"/>
 </p>
-A "Quick QA" option is added to do an affine-only registration to quickly check the initial quality of the registration.
-This takes about 10-15 minutes with 12 CPUs, so can be used to estimate good background removal parameters.
+A "Quick QA" option will do an affine-only registration to quickly check the initial quality of the registration.
+It downsamples the image, removes the background, and registers to the chosen atlas using affine only registration.
+This takes about 10-15 minutes with 12 CPUs, so can be used to estimate good background removal parameters too.

 <!-- Windows WSL -->
 ## Windows Version